1 of 2 shuttered Earth Fare supermarkets in Charleston area could soon reopen

 The company also plans to reopen a store in its home base of Asheville, N.C., as well as others in Roanoke, Va., and Athens, Ga.

-The company gave no indication that the darkened South Windermere store in West Ashley is among those slated to reopen.
+The company gave no indication that the darkened South Windermere store on Folly Road in West Ashley is among those slated to reopen.

 Strong shopper loyalty makes it possible to bring the Earth Fare name and business model back, said Randy Talley, one of the co-founders of Earth Fare who is also an investor in its revival.